aijose/CarND-Advanced-Lane-Lines/project_report.md

 * Three binary images were created -- Red, S-channel, Sobel X-gradient -- by applying suitable thresholds based on experimentation.

-* The final binary image was formed by including performing an AND (&) operator between the Red binary and the S-binary and combining the result with the Sobel binary using an OR (|) operator.
+* The final binary image was formed by performing an AND (&) operator between the Red binary and the S-binary and combining the result with the Sobel binary using an OR (|) operator.
 Further discussion of some of the challenges faced in this process and the motivation behind the choices made